cakeng/SNU_CS_OS_2021_Courseworks/README.md

 Calls syscall 398 to test ptree system call function.
 Calls error_checker() to check return values. error_checker calls tree_printer() if there are no errors.
 tree_printer() uses stack to travels and print the processes in depth first order.

 Investigation & Lessons

 Linux Processes are created from a single root process with PID 0.
 Each processes are child of a single parent process, and the processes form a tree structure.

 The root process is "swapper", and all processes are either fork()ed or exec() from swapper.
 Swapper itself is started on boot, by LILO(linux loader) GRUB(GRand Unified Bootloader) or other bootloaders.

 Swapper was originally used to swap processes in/out of disks, to save memory.
 The swapping function is now processed by other kernel processes, such as kswapd.
 Swapper is now used as a "idle task", a task(job) with the lowest priority and is ran when all other processes are idle.

+Systemd (system daemon) and kthreadd (Kernel thread daemon) hold PID 1 and 2.
+Systemd manages system and service daemons, and kthreadd controls kernel threads.
+Kernel threads are threads used by the kernel to do background tasks, such as managing hardware.

+Lessons Learnt

+1.How to use Git for cooperative development and version control.

+2.Basic structure of the Linux source code, and where to find/modify to add custom kernel functions.

+3.How to call system calls directly in user code, using system call IDs and functions.

+4.Experience of basic kernel programming, including various APIs and possible errors that were unavailable at the user level.

+5.Knowledge of Linux process tree structure, and the top-level processes, such as swapper, systemd, kthreadd.